-Aha!
-I knew it!
-You finally said it.
 Take a constitutional case.
 Well, David, Kent says no!
-Kent says that case, the constitutional case, comes after the crisis is over!
+Kent says that case, the constitutional case, comes after the “crisis”—to use his word— is over!
 Maybe YOU’VE never bothered to read Kent’s Lectures!

 … not just being lazy and throwing an unproven isopathic medicine at the patient.

-Yeah, that’s what I like to do David, throw remedies at people!
+Yeah, throwing remedies, that’s what I like to do….